Getty Images/iStockphoto

 "The legal industry, legal tech in general, has been a pioneer in the earlier forms of AI as well," Radko said. "[They] have been using machine learning for a long time."

-Also released in Cloud Editions 24.3 are DevOps Aviator, which assists developers in testing apps as they are built and generates reports.
-Fortify Aviator assists developers and data scientists in the DevSecOps realm to help fix apps as they test to protect against AI hacks such as prompt injection attack, model compromise and vulnerabilities in LLMs.
+Also released in Cloud Editions 24.3 is DevOps Aviator, which assists developers in testing apps as they are built and generates reports.
+In addition, Fortify Aviator assists developers and data scientists in the DevSecOps realm to help fix apps as they test to protect against AI hacks such as prompt injection attacks, model compromise and vulnerabilities in large language models.

 Don Fluckinger is a senior news writer for TechTarget Editorial.
 He covers customer experience, digital experience management and end-user computing.
 Got a tip?
 Email him.